Simple Bite Size Napoleons2015-12-30

 The cream filling is identical to cream puff filling.
 One batch makes enough for 36 1.5-inch (4 cm) Napoleons.
 Your yield will very depending on the size of your Napoleons.
 For best results and crispness, fill and decorate these pastries the day you serve them.
 For maximum crispness, fill 1 or 2 hours prior to serving.

 If you make one or two dozen pastries instead of the full recipe, leftover filling can be used for cream puffs, Boston Cream Cake, or a thick pudding.
-Refrigerate the custard before filling the Napoleons.
+Refrigerate the custard until cold before filling the Napoleons.
 The filling can be made one or two days in advance.

 The white glaze dries quickly even without refrigeration.
 When using candy sprinkles instead of chocolate sauce, add immediately after glazing.